Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/polyhedra.rst

   This feature is currently ``experimental``.

-The strategy for handling fragmentation in ``exaDEM`` consists of pre-cutting the grains into small polyhedrons and adding springs between the opposite vertices for the faces to be bonded.
-To use these developments, you must include the ``config_fragmentation.msp`` file instead of ``config_polyhedra.msp``.
+``exaDEM`` handles fragmentation by pre-cutting grains into small polyhedra and adding springs between opposite vertices to bond their faces together.
+To use this feature, include ``config_fragmentation.msp`` instead of ``config_polyhedra.msp``.

  .. figure:: ../../_static/fragmentation_pic.png
    :align: center
    :width: 550pt

-The criterion for sticking particles depends on the distance between opposite vertices based on the distance defined by: ``sticking_threshold: 1.e-04`` to be defined in the ``global`` operator, please also define ``apply_particle_sticking: true``.
+Particles stick together when the distance between opposite vertices falls below ``sticking_threshold`` (e.g. ``1.e-04``), set in the ``global`` block alongside ``apply_particle_sticking: true``.

 .. figure:: ../../_static/sticking_threshold.png
    :align: center
    :width: 260pt

-Finally, ``exaDEM`` will process interfaces that are a set of ``InnerBond`` interactions (typeId = 13) and check at each time step whether the energy released exceeds a certain threshold (depending on the surface area and a parameter g).
+At each time step, ``exaDEM`` then checks every interface -- a set of ``InnerBond`` interactions (type id 13) -- to see whether the released energy exceeds a threshold that depends on the bonded surface area and a parameter ``g``.

 .. figure:: ../../_static/two_fragments.gif
    :align: center
    :width: 500pt

-If an ``Interface`` is broken, the interactions are removed and the interaction lists are reconstructed.
-Note that if two particles are stuck together by an interface, no other interactions (vertex-vertex, vertex-edge, etc.) are possible.
+When an interface breaks, its interactions are removed and the interaction lists are rebuilt.
+Note that two particles stuck together by an interface cannot have any other kind of contact (vertex-vertex, vertex-edge, etc.) between them at the same time.

 Data layout: Particle Vertices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The vertices of the polyhedra are stored in a different grid structure called ``CellVertexField``.
-It is composed as a grid of VertexFields and is reallocated by the ``compute_vertices`` operator.
-The following image illustrates the memory layout of the vertices:
+Polyhedron vertices are stored in a separate grid structure, ``CellVertexField`` -- a grid of ``VertexField``\ s, reallocated by the ``compute_vertices`` operator.
+The image below illustrates this memory layout:

 .. figure:: ../../_static/structure_vertices.png